phaustin/quantecon-example/book/docs/scipy.md

 The speed/robustness trade-off described above is present with numerical optimization too.

-Unless you have some prior information you can exploit, it\'s usually best to use hybrid methods.
+Unless you have some prior information you can exploit, it's usually best to use hybrid methods.

 For constrained, univariate (i.e., scalar) minimization, a good hybrid